CharReek/Project-5/README.md

 #### Other
 * I would like to thank all those i work with for the continued suppport and motivation and for always helping me believe in myself.
 * And all those from tutor support who helped me figure out any issues i had

-seo - keywords
-wordtracker.com -see how many time a key word is searched for

-useful links for project
-sitemaps
-xml-sitemaps.com - get a site map - root folder
-robox.txt - where a search engin cant go -sign of quality - root file " User-agent:*
-Disallow:
-url to sitemap: